-That question (or a variation of it) was asked 50 times on Monday, as humanists from across the country met with their members of Congress during the American Humanist Association’s largest Lobby Day to date.
-Due to the ongoing COVID-19 pandemic, we held the event virtually, which made it even more accessible to our members who aren’t able to fly into Washington D.C. for a more traditional lobby day.
+That question (or a variation of it) was asked 50 times in July, as humanists from across the country met with their members of Congress during the American Humanist Association’s largest Lobby Day to date.
+Due to the ongoing COVID-19 pandemic, the event was held virtually, which made it even more accessible to our members who aren’t able to fly into Washington, DC for a more traditional lobby day.

-But these numbers, while impressive, don’t accurately reflect the impact we had.
-I was only able to join a few meetings throughout the day, but the ones I joined did not disappoint.
-I witnessed humanists testify passionately to the harm religious discrimination has on their transgender neighbors and friends.
-I watched humanists talk strategy with congressional staffers: what do we need to do to get this bill passed?
+But these numbers, while impressive, don’t accurately reflect the impact that AHA supporters had.
+Humanists testified passionately to the harm religious discrimination has on their transgender neighbors and friends.
+They talked strategy with congressional staffers: what do we need to do to get this bill passed?
 What’s the next step?
 And how can we help in-district?
-I felt happily useless in these meetings.

 The staff at AHA could not have managed this feat alone.
-Our partners at American Atheists, the Secular Coalition for America, and the Freedom from Religion Foundation graciously volunteered their energy, time, and expertise to help us out on Sunday and Monday.
+Our partners at American Atheists, the Secular Coalition for America, and the Freedom from Religion Foundation graciously volunteered their energy, time, and expertise to help out.

-But more importantly, we could not have done this without the humanist constituents, who hail from all over the country, and stepped up to meet with their members of Congress to advocate for humanist values.
+But more importantly, the AHA could not have reached this number of elected officials without the humanist constituents, who hail from all over the country, and stepped up to meet with their members of Congress to advocate for humanist values.
 Many were old hats at this, but most were first-time advocates.

 As your lobbyist in Washington, I’ve become skilled at building coalitions, digging into policy, and establishing relationships with policymakers.
 But, besides speaking with my own member of Congress (shout out to Congressional Freethought Member, Representative Eleanor Holmes Norton), I will always fall at least a little short of effectively conveying how local constituents feel on an issue.